 How do you integrate the schedules of multiple projects into a single programme schedule that concisely conveys time-related information?
-This is the approach I have successfully used for several programmes.
+This is the approach I have used successfully for several programmes.

 I was brought into a programme which had only rudimentary programme spreadsheet-based plans, and which was therefore unable to forecast how delays in one part of the programme would affect other parts of the programme, or to assess the potential impact of change requests.
 Senior stakeholders needed a programme “road map” (to assess overall progress towards delivery deadlines, and to obtain some guideline forecasts for the annual budgeting cycle), and the programme director needed a detailed view of the activities leading up to delivery.